Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-18-aikaraoke.md

 ---

 AIKaraoke is a site that transforms any YouTube video into a karaoke version with on-screen lyrics and backing track.
-The site is available here [https://jaidon-smith.github.io/portfolio/AIKaraoke/](https://jaidon-smith.github.io/portfolio/AIKaraoke/).
+The site is available here: [https://jaidon-smith.github.io/portfolio/AIKaraoke/](https://jaidon-smith.github.io/portfolio/AIKaraoke/).

 This post is focused on the cloud infrastructure rather than the machine learning algorithms.